CONTENT WARNING

 Context

 After the Civil War, the temperance movement swept the nation.
-Starting with Maine in 1851, states and localities around the country held referendums to let its citizens vote whether or not to ban alcohol.
+Starting with Maine in 1851, states and localities around the country held referendums to let its citizens vote on whether or not to ban alcohol.
 In 1886, Virginia adopted the “Local Option,” which let each city or county vote to be “wet” (allowing alcohol) or “dry.”
-By the time this map was published in 1909, only nine cities and two counties remained “wet”.
+By the time this map was published in 1909, only nine cities and two counties remained “wet.”
 In 1914, Virginia held a referendum on state-wide prohibition.
 Campaigning was fierce on both sides.
-The Anti-Saloon League branch in Virginia was led by a fiery minister, Reverend James Cannon, whose stirring speeches at meetings and rallies throughout the state convinced the public that alcohol caused “pauperism and insanity and crime and shame and misery and broken hearts and ruined homes and shortened, wasted lives.”
+The fiery minister Reverend James Cannon led the Anti-Saloon League branch in Virginia.
+His stirring speeches at meetings and rallies throughout the state convinced the public that alcohol caused “pauperism and insanity and crime and shame and misery and broken hearts and ruined homes and shortened, wasted lives.”

 Support for the “wet local option” came from breweries, bars, and their devoted patrons.
 Looking to establish an organization that opposed state-wide prohibition on other grounds, a group of Richmond professional men formed the Virginia Association for Local Self-Government.
 Its leaders included a judge, a surgeon, a lawyer, and several prominent businessmen.
 Careful to disassociate themselves from the bar scene, the Association for Local Self-Government distributed propaganda to counter the flood of literature of the Anti-Saloon League, declaring that the desire for local, not state control, was their reason to oppose prohibition.